 In today’s gospel, we see Saint James among others being transformed.
 We also see a similar thing in the gospel according to Luke when they wanted to call down fire from heaven, cf. Lk 9:51-55.

 We celebrate him today because he assimilated this process of transformation unlike those who went away, cf. Jn 6:66.
-Now the question is, ‘Do you assimilate this process or do you go away?’
+Now the question is, ‘Do you assimilate the process or do you go away?’
 Always remember that it is only those who endure to the end will be saved (cf. Matt 10:22.
 24:13; Mk 13:13).

 Bible Reading: Rom 12:1-8; 15:1-6.